-The Southern Sierra Miwuk people were one of the original tribes of Yosemite National Park and surrounding areas including Mariposa County.
+The Southern Sierra Miwuk Nation people were one of the original tribes of Yosemite National Park and surrounding areas of what is now the state of California.
 Archeological evidence shows Native Americans living in Yosemite Valley for 5,500 years, sustained by the natural resources provided by this unique environment.
 This secluded land also served as sanctuary, long protecting Native Americans from the advances of Spanish, Mexican, and American colonists.
 The California Gold Rush changed that forever.
-During and following the Gold Rush, the Miwuk suffered from violent dispossession, relocation, and economic disadvantage in their ancestral homeland.
+During and following the Gold Rush, the Southern Sierra Miwuk Nation suffered from violent dispossession, relocation, and economic disadvantage in their ancestral homeland.

 While their plight has been difficult, many Southern Sierra Miwuk still reside in Yosemite Mariposa County, and this extraordinary landscape continues to be the heart of their tradition, spirit and culture.
 Elements of Native American life from generations ago are still present today.
 Here are ways visitors can engage with Miwuk culture and history in current-day Yosemite National Park and Mariposa County.
 Michəksəsəə (welcome) to Miwuk culture!